MakanAKaregar/RPR/README.md

 # 3. Installing nextCloud on the RPR <a name="nextCloud"></a>

 When streaming of NMEA data is preferred for real-time applications, the nextCloud and other client-server software can be installed on the RPR.
-We keep updates of following guide in https://github.com/MakanAKaregar/RPR.

 #### A) Install nextCloud server: